Frequently Asked Questions

 We also have the latest technology for your eye health needs.
 All new patients will undergo pretesting on an autorefractor in order to give the doctor an approximate prescription.
 Then all new patients or those with risk factors will complete a screening on our Humphrey Visual Field Analyzer.
 Such a screening can detect blind spots in the field of vision which could indicate anything from a detached retina to the presence of a tumor.

 In addition, our office purchased the Canon CR-2 retinal camera, one of the newest on the market.
 This camera can take a picture of the back of eye without dilation.
 These pictures are invaluable in the detection and monitoring of eye-related issues such as glaucoma and macular degeneration, as well as systemic disorders like diabetes and hypertension.

 Vision helps determine success in every athletic competition.
-Dr. Curtis is a member of the Sports Vision section of the American Optometric Association and all of our doctors are avid sports fans.
+Dr. Curtis is a member of the Sports Vision Section of the American Optometric Association and all of our doctors are avid sports fans.
+Dr. Bej can fit you in contact lenses that you sleep in overnight, so that visual correction (glasses and contacts) are not required during the day!
 Our office would like to help you see better while you're playing your favorite sport.
-Whether the answer is contact lenses or sports eyewear, our office has it all!
+Whether the answer is contact lenses or CRT or sports eyewear, our office has it all!